 The guide, the guardian of my heart, and soul

-A trip abroad to Germany invoked a sense of homesickness, and he eventually returned to England, whereupon he undertook a tour of the Lake District of his youth.
-So enamoured with the natural beauty in front of him (particularly after a harsh grey winter in Germany) that he purchased Dove Cottage in Grasmere.
-There, he befriended another poet, Robert Southey, and Wordsworth, Southey and Coleridge became known as “The Lake Poets.”
+A trip abroad to Germany invoked a sense of homesickness, and Wordsworth eventually returned to England, whereupon he undertook a tour of the Lake District of his youth.
+He was so enamoured with the natural beauty in front of him, particularly after a harsh grey winter in Germany, that he purchased Dove Cottage in Grasmere.
+There, he befriended another poet, Robert Southey, and Wordsworth, Southey and Coleridge became known as ‘The Lake Poets’.

 You can still visit Dove Cottage, once home to William and his sister Dorothy, who seemingly drew their poetic inspiration, alongside Southey and Coleridge, from the dramatic and timeless majesty of the Lake District.
 Visit Wordsworth’s Dove Cottage on this Self Drive trip:

 There is clearly something magical about this corner of England, as so many creative people from Beatrix Potter to William Wordsworth found their muses in the glacial fells, glittering lakes and soaring peaks.
 Perhaps you’ll find your inner creativity on your next visit to the Lake District!

 Join a guided tour of the UK’s National Parks, including the Lake District and three other parks.

 Interested instead in exploring the wealth of nature in Wales, the place whose beauty inspired the composition of Tintern Abbey, the great romantic poem in such praise of nature’s beauty?
 Check out our Self Drive trip through Wales.